subir0071/Euwe-chess-engine/README.md

 The author would like to thank:

+ - The folks running [CCRL](https://computerchess.org.uk/ccrl/4040/), including Graham Banks and Gabor Szots, for providing a valuable platform for testing and comparing chess engines, as well as for gathering a fun community of chess engine enthusiasts.
  - The [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page),
    [TalkChess](http://talkchess.com/), and the many other freely available resources on chess programming.